Nerdtrix/EZFETCH/README.md

 ```

 ## Params details
-- URL: This parameter is to specify the URL that will be fetch
+- URL: This parameter is to specify the URL that will be fetched
-- returnJson: This parameter is to specify if we are waiting for a json response or a promise.
+- returnJson: This parameter is to specify if we are waiting for a JSON response or a promise.
 If false a promise will be returned.
 If true a JSON server response is expected.
 - headers: This parameter is to specify the headers required to fetch the API.
-See **Headers** above to see the default headers.
+See **Headers** above, to see the default headers.
 - options: This parameter is to specify the type of fetch configuration.
 See **Options** above to see the default fetch config.

 ## Credits